January 1, 2021

 COVID-19 vaccines are both safe and effective.
 They cannot infect you with COVID-19 disease, as these mRNA vaccines do not use the live virus that causes COVID-19.
-The COVID-19 vaccines instruct our cells to make a harmless piece of “spike protein,” which can be found on the surface of the virus that causes COVID-19.
-Our immune system can recognize this protein, builds an immune response and makes antibodies, which is like what would happen in a natural infection against COVID-19.
+The COVID-19 vaccines instruct our cells to make a harmless piece of spike protein, which can be found on the surface of the virus that causes COVID-19.
+Our immune system recognizes this protein, builds an immune response and makes antibodies, which is like what would happen in a natural infection against COVID-19.

 Can I afford the vaccine?